Marshal Beresford's Fund

 Overview

-Marshal Beresford's Fund is a UK-registered charity (established date not available) with annual income of approximately £100,922 and expenditure of £129,376 as of 2024.
-The fund operates as a specialized grant-making trust focused exclusively on supporting churches and clergy in Ireland.
-The charity maintains a narrow but clear mission centered on three primary areas: building new churches in Ireland, providing relief for poor clergy, and maintaining existing church buildings in Ireland.
-The fund operates with four trustees and no paid staff, suggesting a traditional trust structure with decisions made at the trustee level.
+Marshal Beresford's Fund is a UK-registered charity established in 1977 with annual income of approximately £100,922 and expenditure of £129,376.
+The fund operates as a specialised grant-making trust focused on supporting Church of Ireland churches and clergy in Ireland.
+Whilst administered by the Representative Church Body (RCB), the fund is under the control of separate trustees, with grant allocations made by the Archbishop of Armagh supported by the RCB Property Department.
+The charity maintains a clear mission centred on building or repairing churches and chapels, with charitable objects also including relief for poor clergy and maintenance of existing church buildings in Ireland.
+The fund operates with 4 trustees who receive no remuneration, and no paid staff.

 Funding Priorities